morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 We also observe no periodic behavior for more static activities like standing or sitting, but different amplitudes.

 <h1>Determine and compute features for the model</h1>
-EEach of these activities demonstrate characteristics that we will use to define the features of the model.
+Each of these activities demonstrate characteristics that we will use to define the features of the model.
-For example, the plot for walking shows a series of high peaks for the y-axis spaced out approximately 0.5 seconds intervals, while it is rather a 0.25 seconds intervals for jogging.
+For example, the plot for walking shows a series of high peaks for the y-axis spaced out at approximately 0.5 seconds intervals, while it is rather a 0.25 seconds intervals for jogging.
 We also notice that the range of the y-axis acceleration for jogging is greater than for walking.
 And so on.
 All these observations are very important to determine features we want to use for our model.

-We determine a windows (a few seconds) on which we will compute all these features.
+We determine a window (a few seconds) on which we will compute all these features.
 These features are described below :
 <ul>
 	<li>Average acceleration (for each axis)</li>